kuyo1337/deobfuscator/README.md

 # python deobfuscator
 This is a Python-based tool designed to help you deobfuscate code that has been obfuscated via a combination of zlib compression, marshal serialization, and Base64 encoding.
 This utility automatically detects and handles both common encoding sequences, making it easier to recover obfuscated bytecode and generate Python compiled files (`.pyc`).

-## Features

-- **Automatic Sequence Detection:**
-  Detects if the obfuscation sequence is either:
-  - `marshal → zlib → base64`
-  - `marshal → base64 → zlib`

-- **User-friendly Interface:**
-  Provides clear output detailing the detected sequence and confirms when the deobfuscated `.pyc` file is saved.

-- **Extensible Codebase:**
-  Written in clean, well-commented Python code that is easy to modify or extend for further functionality (like converting `.pyc` back to `.py`).

-- **ASCII Art Intro:**
-  Displays a cool ASCII art banner upon startup.

 ## Installation

 1. **Clone the repository:**